Lilies bloom in Down massacre

 That Kildare went in five points ahead reflected well on Down's luck.

-And then, Benny Coulter went to full-forward and changed the complexion of the game.
+And then, after Benny Coulter went to full-forward and changed the complexion of the game.

 Positivity though, is one of Jason Ryan's most endearing assets.
 And his team, despite their recent travails, finished the game like one that believed fully in their abilities.